QUESTIONS AND ANSWERS

 How does it work?

-Monthly Subscription - considering your goals, I proactively monitor your security by setting up custom alerts and keeping you informed about potential trading opportunities.
+Monthly Subscription - considering your goals, I will proactively monitor your security by setting up custom alerts and keeping you informed about potential trading opportunities.
 You may cancel your subscription at any time.

-What exactly will I receive from you?
+Regarding the Pro Analysis, what exactly will I receive from you?

-PRICE ACTION - PRO ANALYSIS EXAMPLE
+PRO ANALYSIS EXAMPLE I (KO)

 INQUIRY: My goal is to buy TSLA for $200 (the price is $210 today).
 Is this a good idea?